 How much hand luggage can I bring on board?

-We recommend you only bring one small piece of hand luggage per person – it should fit under the aircraft seat in front of you.
+You can bring one small piece of hand luggage per person – it should fit under the aircraft seat in front of you.
 This will ensure minimal contact with other passengers and cabin crew.
-If you need larger bags for children, or for medical supplies, you’ll need to put them in the overhead locker yourself.
+If you need larger bags for children, or for medical supplies, please get in touch with us before you travel.

 What do I do if I need special assistance?